swarmion/template/README.md

 ## Code principles

+For the repository structure, see [the repository structure documentation](./docs/repository-structure.md)

 - Always explicitely declare dependencies between end services in `package.json`
 - These dependencies can be of two kinds:
   - code dependencies: _service B_ declares _service A_ as a dependency because it needs some code exported by _service A_;